kubernetes-sigs/gateway-api/geps/gep-3779/index.md

     Action AuthorizationPolicyAction `json:"action"`

     // Rules defines the list of authorization rules.
-    // A request matches the policy if it matches any of these rules.
+    // The policy action is applied if the request matches any of these rules.
     // +optional
     Rules []AuthorizationRule `json:"rules,omitempty"`
 }

 // AuthorizationRule defines a single authorization rule.
-// A request matches the rule if it matches ALL fields specified. type AuthorizationRule struct {
+// A request matches the rule if it matches both Sources and NetworkAttributes specified (logical AND). type AuthorizationRule struct {
     // Sources specify a list of sources to match.
     // a request matches this policy if it matches **any** of the specified sources (logical OR).
+    // If specified as an empty list, matches **no** sources ("allow nothing").
     // If omitted, matches any source.
     // +optional
     Sources []*AuthorizationSource `json:"sources,omitempty"`